lex00-zz/nublar/python/flask/README.md

 ## Step 3 - test the Ansible role with Vagrant

-This repository comes with an Ansible role called `nublar-ansible-flask`.
+This repository comes with an [Ansible](http://docs.ansible.com/ansible/latest/index.html) role called `nublar-ansible-flask`.
 It has a separate [README](https://github.com/lex00/nublar/tree/master/python/flask/nublar/config_management/ansible/roles/nublar-ansible-flask).

-The Flask app will be deployed using [Uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) and [Nginx](https://nginx.org/en/docs/).
+The [Flask](http://flask.pocoo.org/docs/0.12/) app will be deployed using [Uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/) and [Nginx](https://nginx.org/en/docs/).

-There is a `Vagrantfile` in `nublar/config_management/ansible` which has the Ansible provisioner configured to execute the playbook `nublar.yml`, which will in turn execute the `nublar-ansible-flask` role.
+There is a `Vagrantfile` in `nublar/config_management/ansible` which has the [Ansible](http://docs.ansible.com/ansible/latest/index.html) provisioner configured to execute the playbook `nublar.yml`, which will in turn execute the `nublar-ansible-flask` role.

 Follow these steps in the `nublar/config_management/ansible` folder:

--   Bring up Vagrant (this will run ansible the first time)
+-   Bring up [Vagrant](https://www.vagrant.io/downloads.html) (this will run [Ansible](http://docs.ansible.com/ansible/latest/index.html) the first time)

     ```sh
     nublar/config_management/ansible$ vagrant up